 Not really.
 I enjoy cooking and like to experiment.
 I'm trying to increase my muscle mass at the minute so adding extra protein in the form of chicken, eggs and fish is key, also I drink plenty of water throughout the day.

 How do you keep your fitness knowledge up to date?

-I continue with my development with studying looking out for new courses and training.
+I continue my development with studying, looking out for new courses and training.
 I have a circle of friends online who I can share and take knowledge from.
-I also attend fitness events across the country and have an online coach myself who I can offload to with clients I may find challenging and they offer invaluable advice.
+I also attend fitness events across the country.

 How do you balance work and a social life?

 With great difficulty at the moment.
-I'm 6 months into being self employed so it has been hard.
-I am getting better and I try and leave an afternoon or few hours free to recuperate, with a cinema trip, sports massage, Jacuzzi, football match etc. As a personal trainer it's equally important to look after yourself.
+I'm 6 months into being self-employed so it has been hard.
+I am getting better and I try to leave an afternoon or few hours free to recuperate with a cinema trip, sports massage, Jacuzzi, football match etc. As a personal trainer, it's equally important to look after yourself.

 What are your top 3 trainer tips?

-Keep sight of your goals.
+- Keep sight of your goals.
 Be ambitious but at the same time realistic.
-Rome wasn't built in a day.

 What are your training aspirations?